-To visit and experience Tamil Nadu hassle-free, view Tamilnadu Tour Packages
+To visit and experience Thanjavur hassle-free, view Thanjavur tour packages

 Thanjavur enjoys a rich historical heritage and holds a very important position in the moulding of ancient as well modern south Indian civilization.
 The city has been known to be enjoying strong hold of the Chola dynasty.
 At some point or the other, it has been the capital of the Cholas, Mutharayars and the Marathas.

 This town was known as ‘Tanjapuri’ in the ancient times and the name is said to have been given by Mutharayar king, from whom the Chola rulers, later, conquered the city.
 During the reign of Rajaraja Chola, the town was divided in two parts – Ullalai, which means the inner part and Purambadi, the other city.